Ormayundo Ee Mukham: Plot

 The story first shows Nithya, a sand artist doing her program.
-When she is on her way home, she gets into an accident, which leads to memory loss that can only allow her remember anything for just 24 hours.
+When she is on her way home, she gets into an accident, which leads to memory loss that can only allow her to remember anything for just 24 hours.
 She keeps a diary where she jots down all her memories.

-Then we meet Gautham a young businessman who also suffers from temporary memory problems.
-His mother get annoyed with him and asks him to marry a girl, Hema, whom he doesn't like.
-Angry with his mother because of this, he and his grandmother make a plan.
-The plan is that he will say that he is in love with another girl and the next day they are going to have a date.
+Then we meet Gautham, a young businessman, who also suffers from temporary memory problems.
+His mother gets annoyed with him and asks him to marry a girl, Hema, whom he doesn't like.
+Angry with his mother, he and his grandmother make a plan.
+The plan is that he will say that he is in love with another girl, and the next day they are going to have a date.

 The next morning he goes for a walk around the city looking for a date.
 He then meets Nithya and watches her sand art and memory show.
 They fall in love.
 Nithya does not write her memories of Gautham in her memory book, as she thinks if they are real soul mates then this magic will happen.

 The next day they meet, but Nithya does not recognize Gautham.
-Then Gautham, his friend Apoorva and Nithya's sister Neetu make up plans to meet Nithya again, and at last he succeeds.
+Then Gautham, his friend Apoorva, and Nithya's sister Neetu make up plans to meet Nithya again, and at last, he succeeds.
 He tells his mother that he loves Nithya and then brings her to his house.
 There they realize their love for each Other.

-The next day Nithya forgets him, but reminds herself about him after reading her memory book.
-She then says that they can never stay together and so tears his memories from her book.
+The next day Nithya forgets him but reminds herself about him after reading her memory book.
+She then says that they can never stay together and hence, tears his memories from her book.
 They go their separate ways.
-Later Gautham is travelling to the US for a meeting, and he meets Neetu at the airport.
-She says that Nithya is fine.
-She then shows him the video of Nithya's program.
+Later, Gautham is traveling to the US for a meeting, and he meets Neetu at the airport.
+She says that Nithya is doing well and shows him the video of Nithya's program.

-He sees that the pictures drawn were related to him.
-That moment he abandons his trip and goes to watch Nithya's show.
-When she sees him there, she gets draws her image of him.
-But when he asks her whether she remembers him, she says no. Gautham returns, and then sees his mother in the auditorium.
+He sees that the pictures drawn are related to him and abandons his trip to watch Nithya's show.
+When she sees him there, she draws his image.
+But when he asks her whether she remembers him, she says no. Gautham returns and then sees his mother in the auditorium.
 His mother asks him to turn back.
 When he looks at the screen he sees Nithya drawing his face.
 Gautham runs back to the stage and asks her "whether she really does not know him."
 She replies that "even without knowing who you are I used to draw your pictures."
 Then they understand that even though she forgets everything after 24 hours, she will never be able to forget him as she loves him.

-Then they marry and live happily ever after.
+They marry and live happily ever after.